OO for Small or Thin

 Practice slowly.
 Make the mouth shape at the same time as the sign.

-- Sign DOG SMALL with OO to show a tiny dog.
+- Sign with to show a tiny dog.

-- Sign LINE THIN with OO to show a narrow line.
+- Sign with to show a narrow line.

 Simple Examples